One of us.

 Capt.
 Andriy Kudinov.

-The location of the city's harbours made Sevastopol a strategically important Russian naval base throughout history.
-There obviously is a tradition for merchant seafaring and I worked as part of the fishing fleet when I was younger.
-I then attended the naval academy and when I was a third officer I got the chance to be hired by Marlow.
-This great opportunity came in 2001 and I have been working for Marlow ever since.
+My name is Capt.
+Andriy Kudinov and I come from a long tradition of seafaring.
+When I was younger, I used to work on a fishing fleet.
+I then attended a naval academy and when I was a third officer, got the chance to be hired by Marlow.
+This great opportunity came in 2001 and I have been working for the company ever since.

 Constant communication is standard as are preventive measures.
 This saves time when a problem does occur and it also helps to avoid accidents.
 The experience level in the headoffice is high so the crews are always in good hands.

 My ship´s crew usually consists of 15 men from four to five different nationalities.
 The language on board is always English, and I must say that there are very few problems between crew members, and never any cultural differences.
 I think the safe environment created by Marlow minimises disputes among crew.

 For a few years I have had a route that I travel constantly.
 It leads from the west coast of Norway to Bremerhaven in Germany.
 Norway has a big commercial fishing industry and we head for eight fishing harbours per week, load the cargo and bring it to Bremerhaven – and then we travel straight back.

 Always travelling the same route is not boring for me at all.
 Quite the opposite actually, as it gives me a sense of stability.
 I am aboard the ship for four months and then I get three months at home with my wife and two children.

 I know my schedule long in advance.
 Marlow gives me planning certainty.
 This is good for family life.